Aunali321/templates/node/sync-with-meilisearch/README.md

-# ⚡ Sync Appwrite to Meilisearch Function
+# ⚡ Node.js Sync with Meilisearch Function

-Syncs documents in an Appwrite database collection to a Meilisearch index.
+Intuitive search bar for any data in Appwrite Databases.

 ## 🧰 Usage

 ### `GET /`

-Returns HTML page where search can be performed to test the indexing.
+HTML form for interacting with the model.

 ### `POST /`

 Triggers indexing of the Appwrite database collection to Meilisearch.

+No parameters required.

 **Response**